Screening and Diagnosis

 If your test results show that you have diabetes, the experts at Henry Ford are ready to help you.
 We offer treatment and support for self-management of diabetes.
 Find out more about types of diabetes conditions and treatments we offer at our Diabetes Care Centers.

 Although you cannot prevent type 1 and gestational diabetes, you can take steps to prevent type 2 diabetes.
 At Henry Ford, we offer educational programs and support to help you prevent type 2 diabetes or manage other types of diabetes.
-Find out more about our diabetes education and support programs.
+Find out more about diabetes self-management.